On sets defining few ordinary solids: Intersection of five quadrics

 The five points corresponding to the basis of $\mathbb{P}^4(\mathbb{R})$ implies immediately that the matrix has rank at least $5$.
 We only need to prove that the $4\times10$ sub-matrix corresponding to the last four rows has rank $4$.

 The key ingredient to prove this comes from the nature of the set we are dealing with.
-We will use the fact that these points form $5$-hyperplanes and that the points $p_i, q_j, r_k, s_{l}, t_m$ are in an hyperplane if and only if $i + j + k + l + m = 0$. \\
+We will use the fact that the points $p_i, q_j, r_k, s_{l}, t_m$ are in a hyperplane if and only if $i + j + k + l + m = 0$. \\

 First of all, we can suppose that none of the coefficients $a_5, b_5, c_5, d_5$ are $0$.
 This is because, if any of them were, that point would be contained in the hyperplane spanned by $p_0, q_0, r_0, s_0$ and by hypothesis they are not.